matze-dd/Tex2txt/README.md

 ## Description
 This is a Python script for extracting raw text from LaTeX documents.

 In some sense, it compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell program.
 As in TeXtidote, we make an effort to track line numbers.
+Therefore, unnecessary creation of empty new lines can be avoided, paragraphs and sentences remain intact.
 The file shell.sh shows an example for filtering messages from a language checker.

 An optional speciality is some parsing of LaTeX environments for displayed equations.
 Therefore, one can check embedded \text{...} parts (LaTeX package amsmath) and interpunction in—not too complex—displayed equations.
 An example is shown in file Example, operation is summarized in the script at label LAB:EQUATIONS.

 The starting section of the script lists macros and environments with tailored treatment.
 This should ease adaptation to own needs.

 A more complete shell script for language checking of a whole document tree is checks.sh.